U-riani/mern-1/README.md

 ### Frontend Setup

 1. Open a new terminal window or tab.
-2. Navigate to the `frontend` directory: 'cd frontend'
+2. Navigate to the `frontend` directory: `cd frontend`
-3. Install frontend dependencies: 'npm i'
+3. Install frontend dependencies: `npm install`
-4. Start the frontend development server: 'npm start'
+4. Start the frontend development server: `npm start`